 20. Orpheum Theatre

-Open in 1928; the Orpheum Theatre is on the National Register of Historic Places.
-It’s at the intersection of Beale and South Main, which makes it a convenient stop on a Beale St tour and one of the best things to do in downtown Memphis.
+Open in 1928, the Orpheum Theatre is on the National Register of Historic Places.
+It’s at Beale and South Main’s intersection, making it a convenient stop on a Beale St. tour and one of the best things to do in downtown Memphis.
 Originally a vaudeville-style venue, it now features comedy, concerts, movies, dance, and Broadway plays like To Kill a Mockingbird, Pretty Woman, Chicago, and Dear Evan Hansen.

 21. Dixon Gallery & Gardens